pmcgrenery/WxBrief/README.md

 - **[Rainviewer API](https://rainviewer.com/api.html)** This API is entirely free.
 It is used to provide radar imagery, infrared satellite imagery and radar coverage mask.

 - **[Timezone DB API](https://timezonedb.com/api)** This API was used to get the UTC offset for the chosen airport.
 The API takes in the latitude and longitude and then supplies the UTC offset for that location.
-The API is entirely free.
+The API is entirely free but limited to 1 request per second.
+To avoid calling this API frequently the time is updated by an infinite loop in the code instead of calling the API at regular intervals.

 - **[Aviation Weather Center API](https://www.aviationweather.gov/help/webservice)** This US government weather provider API was used to get the live SIGMETs to plot on the map.